 Once an animal (mammal) is infected, the virus migrates centrally throughout the nervous system, then spreads outward to other tissues.
 The salivary glands become infected, and the animal will demonstrate no fear of humans.

 This is often when a bite occurs: an aggressive and apparently "tame" animal will bite a human.
 The rabies virus has an incubation time of one to three months, but can vary from 1 week to a year in length.
 If an individual obtains a rabies vaccination (in addition to human Rabies Immune Globulin, or HRIG) promptly after exposure to the virus, the infection is usually prevented.

 Unfortunately, infected humans who do not receive prompt vaccination and develop symptoms are likely to die.
 While this disease used to claim 100% of the lives of those infected, new treatment options have shown that rabies can be survivable if the infected person is placed into a coma until the body can produce enough antibodies to fight off the virus.
-This protocol protects the body from the effects of an infected brain: the first person to survive a rabies infection was a 15 year old girl named Jeanna Giese in 2004.
+This protocol protects the body from the effects of an infected brain: the first person to survive a rabies infection was a 15-year-old girl named Jeanna Giese in 2004 (more about her below).

 Rabies Virus Infection

 The early symptoms of rabies can mimic other maladies that affect the brain.
 If a person has no recollection of being bitten by a rabid animal the diagnosis might be confused with other neurologic disorders.
 Guillain-Barre Syndrome demonstrates many of the same symptoms as a rabies infection, and may be given as an (incorrect) diagnosis in a patient who does not have a stated history of exposure to an infected animal.

 - Flu-like symptoms